Yogesh6790/MealsApp-ReactNative/README.md

 # MealsApp-ReactNative

-This is a sample Meals Application which incorporates basic concepts of React-Native
+This is an application which you can use to create meal recipes.